Erik Sabo: Spartak Trnava

 On 6 August 2024, Sabo came back to Spartak Trnava on a one-year contract.
 On 15 April 2025, he scored the winning penalty in a penalty shoot-out against ŠK Slovan Bratislava in the semi final of the Slovak Cup.
-On 19 June 2025 it was announced by the club that Sabo had agreed to a one year extension to his contract.
+On 19 June 2025 it was announced by the club that Sabo had agreed to a one-year extension to his contract.
+In a 2–1 win over FC Košice in the league, Sabo scored the winning goal in the 93rd minute of the game to secure the win.
+It was also Sabo's 34th birthday.

 International career

 Sabo made his national team debut against Montenegro on 23 May 2014.
 He appeared frequently in Ján Kozák's nominations, despite not appearing in many of the matches.
 Kozák, however, resigned in October 2018 and was subsequently replaced by Czech Pavel Hapal.
 Hapal did not call up Sabo for double UEFA Euro 2020 qualifying fixture against Hungary and Wales, making Sabo's absence from the national team during competitive fixtures the first, since September 2016.